ashutoshmjain/gita/src/prologue.md

 The Sanskrit word `Aavahan`  roughly translates to "Invocation", albeit a much wider abstraction. `Aavahan` is a marathon ritual of meditation and sacrifice - to instantiate superior powers within oneself .
 To a follower, it appears as if you are broadcasting an intense "call to action", but internally, you resolve to act yourself - alone as an active medium - akin a channel that invokes the force.
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked before taking on uphill endeavours that appear humanly impossible.
 For example `Rama`, before making a bridge over the sea,  invoked `Siva`.

 Scribing `Mahabharata` was one such venture.
 In terms of significance, it was probably as big a shift as the computing revolution of late last century.
 For example, the idea of writing apparatus and a transcription language [^transcription] was to `Mahabharata`, the way "terminals and coding" were to "Unix" [^c].
-Given the nature of such  "once in a ten thousand years"  [^10k] mega shifts, the tremors last for many centuries, and the aftershocks even longer.
 Just as computers disrupted industries through digital flow of information -  and are now disrupting the very foundation of modern trade - the value exchange; same-ish way the "written word" challenged then existing social, fiscal and political fabric.
 And just like Unix, the ground work for that  multi-generational tectonic shift started much earlier.

 It included ..
 - improvements in the language model to support scribing.
 For example, there was no concept of punctuation in the "speech only" world.
 The written language needed a syntax.